ajagyabeng/codecademy-restful-api-project/README.md

 ```
 {
-  "message": "The photo of venue {venue_id} has been deleted."
+  "message": "The photo of venue 1 has been deleted."
 }
 ```